dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/Setting-up-a-Collector.md

 | [Clojure Collector] [clojure-collector]        | A Clojure-based collector that enables user tracking across domains.
 Powered by Amazon Elastic Beanstalk | Production-ready |
 | [Scala Stream Collector] [scala-stream-collector]        | A Scala-based collector that enables user tracking across domains.
 Powered by Amazon Kinesis | Beta |

-### Are you setting up Snowplow to track users across a single domain, or multiple domains?
+### Are you setting up DreamFactory to track users across a single domain, or multiple domains?

 If you are tracking users across a single domain, we recommend setting up the [Cloudfront collector] [cloudfront-collector].

 If you are tracking users across multiple domains, we recommending setting up the [Clojure collector] [clojure-collector] or [Scala Stream Collector] [scala-stream-collector].
 This sets `user_id`s server side, so you can reliably track user journeys across multiple domains.
 (In contrast, the [Cloudfront collector] [cloudfront-collector] sets them client side, so users get assigned different `user_id`s on different domains.)